vishwaa0724/WhatsApp/README.md

 Hi, Im starting with new series, I want to show you how to create a app like whatsapp with firebase
-In this part we will setting up the project
-I hope you will enjoy this video.